edodji/Deploy-Dynamic-Web-Apps-on-AWS-using-CI-CD-Pipelines-and-GitHub-Actions/README.md

 - Create:
   - An **S3 bucket** for Terraform state
   - A **DynamoDB table** for state locking
-- Add Terraform code to your repository
+- Add Terraform code to your repository ( I use the same terraform code I create in the project "Host-a-Dynamic-Web-App-on-AWS-with-Terraform-Docker-Amazon-ECR-and-ECS")
 - Create a `terraform.tfvars` file with values
 - Register a domain name in **Route 53**
 - Update my Terraform backend with S3 and DynamoDB info